lildude/minima-dude/README.md

 ## Usage

 As this theme is based on the [Minima theme](https://github.com/jekyll/minima), it takes the same site-wide configuration options, but using `minima_dude` for the theme name instead.

+Additional configuration options that are supported are:

+- `tagline` - a short whitty tagline string
+- `dns_prefetch` - an array of URLs to prefetch.
+Don't include the preceding `http/https`

 ### Post Types